List of Transmetropolitan story arcs: "Back on the Street" #1–3

-Spider Jerusalem, the God-King of Journalists, is presented after residing on the Mountain for five years, a tranquil and relatively unspoiled retreat, unmolested except for the odd murder attempt, where he has had time to grow his hair long and devote all attention to exploring new drug experiences.
+Spider Jerusalem, the God-King of journalists, is presented after residing on the Mountain for five years, a tranquil and relatively unspoiled retreat, unmolested except for the odd murder attempt, where he has had time to grow his hair long and devote all attention to exploring new drug experiences.
 He is contacted by the Whorehopper, an editor of the Driven Press group, to whom Jerusalem still owes two books out of a five book deal.
-To avoid a lawsuit, Jerusalem returns to the City, where he finds work at his old workplace, The Word, as a newspaper journalist, loses all his hair in an incident with the shower unit, and manages to stop a major riot.
-And this is just the beginning...
+To avoid a lawsuit, Jerusalem returns to the City, where he finds work at his old workplace, The Word, as a newspaper journalist, loses all his hair in an incident with the shower unit, interviews the leader of a new cult, and manages to stop a major riot whilst becoming a media star and annoying the police.

 "On the Stump" #4

-Spider meets his new assistant, Channon Yarrow, and ambushes the President of the United States, also known as "The Beast", in a public restroom.
+Spider meets his new assistant, Channon Yarrow, who he had met in the previous issue when she was a stripper, and ambushes the President of the United States, also known as "The Beast", in a public restroom.

 "What Spider Watches on TV" #5

-Spider explores the near-infinite amount of channels on his television which leads him to: purchase a trendy item after viewing a blasphemous commercial, call several talk shows including one that discusses politics, and eventually immersed himself so much within the various shows he's watching that he actually becomes part of the daily television broadcasts.
+Spider explores the near-infinite amount of channels on his television which leads him to: purchase a trendy item after viewing a blasphemous commercial, call several talk shows including one that discusses politics, and eventually immerse himself so much within the various shows he is watching that he actually becomes part of the daily television broadcasts.
 Channon returns to his apartment at the end of the issue after spending the day with her boyfriend and brings Spider some food before she attempts to prevent him from being blasted by a subliminal commercial which soon causes him to fall asleep and continue to see commercials within his dreams.